smirarab/binning/README.md

+Statistical binning refers to the method that we introduced in the following paper

+* Shamsuzzoha Md Bayzid, Siavash Mirarab, Bastien Boussau, and Tandy Warnow.
+“Weighted Statistical Binning: Enabling Statistically Consistent Genome-Scale Phylogenetic Analyses.”
+PLoS ONE 10, no. 6 (2015): e0129183. [doi:10.1371/journal.pone.0129183](http://dx.doi.org/10.1371/journal.pone.0129183).

+* Mirarab, Siavash, Md.
+Shamsuzzoha Bayzid, Bastien Boussau, and Tandy Warnow.
+“Statistical binning enables an accurate coalescent-based estimation of the avian tree.”
+Science 346, no. 6215 (2014). [doi:10.1126/science.1250463](http://www.sciencemag.org/content/346/6215/1250463.full)

+The code provided here creates the supergene alignmetns (e.g. bins) given a set of bootstrapped gene trees, one per each gene.

 Requirements
 ==========
 The current pipeline has been developed and used only on Linux.
 It should run on all nix platforms.